PHP echo and print

 Note: Both are language constructs in PHP programs that are more or less the same as both are used to output data on the browser screen.
 The print statement is an alternative to echo.

-- Displaying Strings: We can simply use the keyword echo followed by the string to be displayed within quotes.
-Below example shows how to display strings with PHP:
+Displaying Strings: We can simply use the keyword echo followed by the string to be displayed within quotes.
+The below example shows how to display strings with PHP.

 Hello,This is a display string example!

-- Displaying Strings as multiple arguments: We can pass multiple string arguments to the echo statement instead of a single string argument, separating them by comma (‘,’) operator.
-For example, if we have two strings i.e “Hello” and “World” then we can pass them as (“Hello”,”World”).
-The below example demonstrates this.
+Displaying Strings as multiple arguments: We can pass multiple string arguments to the echo statement instead of a single string argument, separating them by comma (‘,’) operator.
+For example, if we have two strings i.e “Hello” and “World” then we can pass them as (“Hello”, “World”).

 Multiple argument string!